montagejs/collections/README.md

 -   **pop()**

     Removes and returns the value at the end of a collection.
+For a Heap, this means the greatest contained value, as defined by the comparator.

-    (Array, List, Set, SortedSet, LruSet, SortedArray, SortedArraySet)
+    (Array, List, Set, SortedSet, LruSet, SortedArray, SortedArraySet, Heap)

 -   **shift()**